For more information see PRACTICAL GUIDE TO COMPETENCY MANAGEMENT

 Solving the problem

 The problem can easily be solved with the use of a competency management system.
 Job tasks are analysed to determine the required knowledge and skills, and these are defined as competencies with observable standards.
 Regular assessment identifies any gaps.
 Assessment reports direct staff to development resources – training and informal – for all competency components.

-Competency certifications tend to be very specific for example CPR (cardio-pulmonary resuscitation), this is a competency with just a few knowledge points and behaviours/actions required for success.
+Competency certifications are very specific – for example CPR (cardio-pulmonary resuscitation), this is a competency with just a few specific knowledge points and behaviours/actions required for success.
 Certification is dependent on demonstration of these.

 1. Fitzpatrick, R. (2001).
 The strange case of the transfer of training estimate.
 Industrial-Organizational Psychologist, 39(2), 18–19.